 After you have created an extract, you can edit it to change the general extract settings, select the columns, and modify the formatting options.
-You must have Owner permission on a dimension in order to be able to edit an extract.
+You must have Owner or Metadata Manager permission on a dimension in order to be able to edit a public extract.

 To edit an extract:

 - Inspect the application that contains the extract that you want to edit.
 See Inspecting Applications.

 - From the Dimensions tab, click the dimension that contains the extract, and then select the Extracts tab.

 - On the General tab of the extract inspector, click Edit and change any of these general settings:

 - Integration Only (Public extracts only): Select this option to specify that this extract is for system integration purposes only.
 Integration Only extracts are not displayed in the Viewpoint Extracts report and can only be run from the application worklist.

 - The view or viewpoint to run the extract against.
 Only active viewpoints within the dimension

 that you are creating the extract for are able to be selected.
 You cannot